 How to Have Transcripts Sent

 Transcripts issued to you or sent by you will not be processed.
 It is your responsibility to request an official copy of all required transcripts to be sent to LSAC directly from the registrar's office of each institution.
-You must use LSAC's Transcript Request Forms for this purpose.
+Transcripts will not be accepted via email.
+You must use LSAC's Transcript Request Forms for this purpose unless you are requesting transcripts electronically through the National Student Clearinghouse, Credentials Solutions, or eSCRIP-SAFE.
 Your Transcript Request Forms will be available only after you sign up for the Credential Assembly Service (CAS) and enter your institution information.
 Most institutions charge a fee for forwarding transcripts.
 Allow two weeks from the time of receipt for LSAC to process your transcripts.

 Updating Your Transcript Information